peleduri/sparta/README.md

 - Verify the workflow is enabled in the repository
 - Check GitHub Actions permissions for the organization
 - Review workflow logs for authentication or permission errors

+### Multi-Org Scan Issues

+**Workflow fails to start:**
+- Verify `GITHUB_ORGS` or `GITHUB_ORG` is set correctly
+- Check that organizations are comma-separated (no spaces or with spaces trimmed)
+- Verify GitHub App has access to all specified organizations

+**Batches not processing:**
+- Check that `repo-batches.json` is created correctly
+- Verify matrix strategy is working (check workflow logs)
+- Ensure batch size is appropriate (not too large for GitHub Actions limits)

+**State not persisting:**
+- Verify state files are being created (`scan-state-{org}-{date}.json`)
+- Check that state files are committed to repository
+- Ensure resume logic is working correctly

+**Retries not working:**
+- Check `MAX_RETRIES` environment variable is set
+- Verify errors are being detected as transient (network, timeout, rate limit)
+- Review retry logs in workflow output

 ### CVE Query Returns No Results